Fernmeldeturm Koblenz

-Fernmeldeturm Koblenz is a free standing telecommunications tower on the mountain Kühkopf near Koblenz, Germany.
+Fernmeldeturm Koblenz is a freestanding telecommunications tower on the mountain Kühkopf near Koblenz, Germany.
 It was built between 1972 and 1976.
 The Fernmeldeturm Kühkopf is 260.7 m (855.3 ft) high and not accessible to visitors.

 The tower transmits two radio programmes via FM: RPR1.
 (101.5 MHz) and BigFM (104.0 MHz) at 40 kW each.
 It also transmits two digital radio (DAB+) multiplexes and six digital television (DVB-T2) multiplexes.
 The public Südwestrundfunk transmits its programmes for the region from the nearby Dieblich-Naßheck transmitter.